sherpa/sherpa/docs/evaluation/cache.rst

 to save memory.
 For a composite model (e.g. a sum of models) you need to set the cache for each component.

+When we use the fit method of the UI or the fit method of an optimizer, it is possible to turn off caching for all models with the ``cache`` parameter, e.g.
+``ui.fit(..., cache=False)``.
+This works by iterating over all the model components and setting the ``cache`` attribute to zero.
+Note that the opposite is not true: setting ``cache=True`` does not turn on the cache for all model components, it simply leaves it at the previous setting.
+This is because some models may not work with caching at all and need to stay at ``cache=0`` at all times.
+The cache has to be manually set to a positive number for all models that should use the cache to allow caching again.

 How does the cache work?
 ========================